Towards reconstructing experimental sparse-view X-ray CT data with diffusion models: Introduction

 \section{Introduction}

-Diffusion-based image generators are increasingly used in plug-and-play solvers for ill-posed inverse problems such as sparse-view X-ray CT reconstruction.
+Motivated by the need to reduce radiation and scan times, sparse-view X-ray CT presents an ill-posed inverse problem historically addressed by model-based \cite{sidky2008image, chen2008prior}, and learned \cite{jin2017deep, chen2018learn, adler2018learned} methods.
+More recently, diffusion-based image generators are increasingly used as plug-and-play solvers \cite{songsolving, chung2022improving, chung2023diffusion, zhang2025improving, chung2024decomposed}.
 These methods hinge on balancing two competing forces: the prior (what the diffusion model says a typical image should look like) and the likelihood (what the CT measurement data requires the image to be).
 The interplay between these two components is critical, as excessive reliance on the prior can lead to loss of detail or hallucinations, while overemphasizing data fidelity may amplify artifacts or fail to resolve ambiguities arising from the ill-posedness of the inverse problem.

-The balance becomes critical when applying these methods to experimental data, where the gap between model and reality widens.
-The challenge in the likelihood force arises from the mismatch between the simplified forward model and the physics of the real-world acquisition process.
-While simulated measurements follow exact mathematical projectors, experimental scans contain geometric inaccuracies, beam hardening, scatter, and complex noise textures that the standard likelihood term often fails to account for.
-This discrepancy forces the solver to either amplify artifacts when fitting the incorrect data or rely overly on the prior to mask this mismatch.
+The balance becomes critical for experimental data, where the gap between model and reality widens.
+The likelihood is challenged by the mismatch between the simplified forward model and the physics of real-world acquisition.
+While simulated measurements follow exact mathematical projectors, experimental scans include geometric inaccuracies, beam hardening, scatter, and complex noise textures that the standard likelihood term often cannot capture.
+As a result, the solver may either amplify artifacts by fitting the wrong data model or rely too heavily on the prior to mask the mismatch.

-The challenge in the prior force, on the other hand, stems from the distributional shift between the training data and the experimental target.
-Standard diffusion models are typically trained on idealized synthetic datasets that lack the specific geometric and textural variations found in physical objects.
-A prior trained on such narrow, idealized distributions becomes brittle when faced with real-world objects, often failing to reconstruct features that deviate from the training set.
-Conversely, a prior specialized solely on experimental geometries may lack the generalization capability to handle unseen variations.
-Thus, achieving robust experimental reconstruction requires not only managing the forward model mismatch but also designing priors that can bridge the gap between the clean synthetic domain and the imperfect experimental domain.
+The challenge in the prior, on the other hand, stems from the distribution shift between the training data and the experimental target.
+Standard diffusion models are often trained on idealized synthetic datasets that lack the geometric and textural variation of real objects.
+Priors trained on such narrow distributions can become brittle on experimental data, failing to reconstruct features that fall outside the training set.
+Conversely, priors specialized to experimental geometries may generalize poorly to unseen variations.
+Robust experimental reconstruction therefore requires not only handling forward model mismatch but also designing priors that bridge the gap between clean synthetic and imperfect experimental domains.